-I so often see common branding mistakes being made and I cringe every time I see them.
-Not because they are making a mistake, but because I know how easy it is to fix them.
+I often see common branding mistakes being made and I cringe every time I see them.
+Not because they are making a mistake (because I’ve made them too!), but because I know how easy it is to fix them.
 As someone who truly wants to educate and empower every woman to build their brand with confidence and clarity, helping you fix any mistakes you might be making is important to me.

-These are 9 of the most common branding mistakes I see being made all the time.
+- The 10 most common branding mistakes I see being made all the time

 With so many definitions of branding out there, it is easy to get confused.
 Most people are unsure of what a brand is and end up avoiding it because it feels confusing or overwhelming.
 On top of that, branding and marketing are often interchanged for each other but are actually 2 separate pieces of your business.
 Building a strong brand is like setting the foundation for your business and can guide the rest of your business growth.

 How to fix it: take time to educate yourself on what branding is and how to build your brand as an online business.

 2. Not future-proofing your brand